zeljkoobrenovic/grounded-architecture/_posts/2022-08-02-ea-as-strategy.md

 <br>
 ### Coordination Model

-The **Coordination Model** emphasizes **high integration** but **low standardization**.
-In this model, business units **operate independently while sharing data** and resources to ensure collaboration.
-The focus is on enabling interdependent parts of the organization to work together effectively.
-This model suits organizations with distinct business units that rely on shared data, such as **healthcare systems** where hospitals, clinics, and pharmacies collaborate through **shared patient records** and **global supply chains** (where **inventory and demand data** are exchanged across geographically distributed warehouses and suppliers)..
+The **Coordination Model** is characterized by **high integration** and **low standardization**, allowing business units to operate independently while collaborating through shared data and resources (Figure 3).
+This approach is particularly effective in organizations with distinct units, such as **healthcare systems**, where hospitals, clinics, and pharmacies work together using **shared patient records**.
+It is also applicable in **global supply chains**, where **inventory and demand data** are exchanged across geographically dispersed warehouses and suppliers.

 ![](assets/images/figures/strategy_coordination.png)
 ***Figure 3:** A high-level core diagram of the coordination operating model.*

-While it fosters informed decision-making and innovation, it **demands robust integration technologies and governance** mechanisms.
-It **prioritizes collaboration** and ensures that different parts of the organization can access and exchange critical information efficiently.

-The model **supports informed decision-making** by enabling access to shared data and fosters innovation at the business unit level **without imposing rigid standardization**.
-However, it also introduces challenges, such as **managing the complexity of integrating diverse systems** and processes and relying on advanced integration technologies and governance structures to maintain cohesion.
+**Pros:**

+1. **Enhanced Collaboration:** The model prioritizes collaboration, facilitating efficient access and exchange of critical information across different parts of the organization.

+2. **Informed Decision-Making:** By enabling access to shared data, it supports informed decision-making, allowing business units to leverage insights from various sources.

+3. **Fosters Innovation:** The emphasis on collaboration encourages innovation at the individual business unit level without enforcing rigid standardization, allowing for tailored approaches.

+4. **Flexibility:** Business units can operate independently, adapting their processes to meet specific needs while still benefiting from shared resources.

+**Cons:**

+1. **Complexity of Integration:** Managing the integration of diverse systems and processes can be challenging, particularly when dealing with varied technologies and data formats.

+2. **Dependence on Technology:** The model requires robust integration technologies and governance mechanisms to maintain cohesion, which can lead to increased costs and resource allocation.

+3. **Governance Challenges:** Establishing effective governance structures to oversee data sharing and integration can be complex and may require continuous adjustments.

+In summary, while the **Coordination Model** offers significant advantages in enabling collaboration and innovation, it also poses challenges related to system integration and governance that organizations must address to ensure successful implementation.

 ![](assets/images/istock/iStock-1400028174.jpg)
 <div style="font-size: 70%; margin-top: -16px; color: grey; margin-bottom: 12px">